Top Pick: JessEm 08530

 › PLATE JOINER: DEWALT DW682K

-Woodworkers look for Festool DOMINO alternatives for the simple fact that a Festool DOMINO is well over $1,000.
-Which, unfortunately, makes this master of wood joinery more expensive than most miter saws and competitive in price to a quality contractors table saw.
+Woodworkers look for Festool DOMINO alternatives because a Festool DOMINO is well over $1,000.
+Which, unfortunately, makes this master of wood joinery more expensive than most miter saws and competitive in price to a quality contractor’s table saw.

 However, if you are willing to take a little extra time, there are a few alternatives that will produce a strong joint:

-- Hand-held dowel jigs are not what they used to be.
-Offerings from JessEm and others are innovative, fast, and great at repeatable setups.
+• Hand-held dowel jigs are not what they used to be.
+Offerings from JessEm and others are innovative, fast, and excellent at repeatable setups.

 FESTOOL DOMINO ALTERNATIVES

-As you may know, when it comes to choosing a Festool alternative the simple answer is you might need a few tools to compensate for the all-in-one capability the DOMINO provides.
+When choosing a Festool alternative, the simple answer is you might need a few tools to compensate for the all-in-one capability the DOMINO provides.

 But choosing an alternative also comes down to an equation of: